Ivan Pavlov's TheorySecondary students aged 12-14 in green cardigans perform an experiment on Pavlov's Theory with sound cues in a modern classroom.

 On the other hand, discrimination involves the ability to differentiate between stimuli and respond selectively to a specific conditioned stimulus.
 Discrimination occurs when an organism learns to respond to one particular stimulus while withholding the response in the presence of other stimuli that differ in some way.
 Discrimination reflects the ability to detect subtle differences in stimuli and respond in a targeted manner.

-These components illuminate the delicate dynamics of learning and behavior, highlighting the nuanced interplay between broadening associations and honing selective responses.
+These components illuminate the delicate dynamics of learning and behaviour, highlighting the nuanced interplay between broadening associations and honing selective responses.
 The exploration of this fine line contributes to our understanding of how organisms navigate their environments and adapt to varying stimuli.

 Pavlovian conditioning